 Cleaning Couch Cushions

-- Turn the cushions ride side out, and zip up (a friend mentioned if you don’t do this, you get 4 billion threads all over and it’s a big mess)
+- Turn the cushions right side out, and zip up (a friend mentioned if you don’t do this, you get 4 billion threads all over you washing machine and it’s a big mess)

 - If there is any concern about your fabric fading, you can do this without detergent, or just some vinegar.